-The Office of Research and Graduate Studies is accepting applications for the Purdue Calumet Proposal Development Grant for Spring 2014.
+The Office of Research and Graduate Studies is accepting applications for the Purdue Calumet Proposal Development Grant for Fall 2014.
 This grant is designed to support Purdue Calumet faculty members in writing high quality proposals in pursuit of externally funded grants.
 Specific guidelines for this grant are as follow.

 The Office of Research and Graduate Studies provides up to $2,500 per award to be used in one of two ways:

 - 0.25 FTE time release for the awardee during the fall semester of 2014.
 Approval from the applicant’s department head or dean must be submitted with the application (approval form attached).

 - Proposal development costs for travel, equipment, supplies or student stipends.
 A budget justification is required.

 Applicants must be full-time tenured/tenure-track faculty members at Purdue Calumet.

 The application deadline is April 14, 2014.
 All application materials must be compiled as a single document (preferably in pdf format) and electronically submitted to the Office of Research and Graduate Studies at email@example.com.

 Awardees, without exception, must be committed to the following three (3) requirements.

 - Submit a full grant proposal to an external funding agency during the period of November 15, 2014 to June 30, 2015.
 Faculty members who cannot submit a proposal to an external agency by the June 2015deadline should consider applying for the Spring 2015 Award which will be announced in the fall semester of 2014.

 - Attend monthly meetings to be held during the fall semester of 2014.
 Monthly meetings with awardees will sustain an environment of formal review of draft proposals, and offer opportunities to meet with experienced peers who have successfully developed external grant proposals.